const-ae/ggupset/README.md

 Alternative Packages
 --------------------

-There is already a package called `UpSetR` ([github](https://github.com/hms-dbmi/UpSetR), [CRAN](https://cran.r-project.org/package=UpSetR)) that provides very similar functionality.
+There is already a package called `UpSetR` ([github](https://github.com/hms-dbmi/UpSetR), [CRAN](https://cran.r-project.org/package=UpSetR)) that provides very similar functionality and that heavily inspired me to write this package.
 It produces a similar plot with an additional view that shows the overall size of each genre.

 ``` r